Correlation Between Power Integrations and QuickLogic

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in QuickLogic are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
-Despite quite uncertain forward indicators, QuickLogic disclosed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in QuickLogic are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
+Despite quite uncertain forward indicators, QuickLogic may actually be approaching a critical reversion point that can send shares even higher in September 2025.

 Power Integrations and QuickLogic Volatility Contrast